 Meek not mild for Ofcom Super-duper regulator Ofcom has kicked off with a bunch of public consultations, which include a look at public service

 broadcasting and the future regulation of TV ads.
 Coming up next: whither porn on the box?
 No, really.
-Kip Meek, former founder of the Spectrum consultancy and now senior partner at Ofcom, has revealed he has been having an intense correspondence over
+Kip Meek, former founder of the Spectrum consultancy and now senior partner at Ofcom, has revealed he has been having an intense correspondence

-an indication of the likely debate to come...
+but it's an indication of the likely debate to come...

-Ofcom have announced their plans for a series of public consultations covering a variety of regulatory matters over the remainder of 2003 and
+Ofcom have announced their plans for a series of public consultations covering a variety of regulatory matters over the remainder of 2003 and the

-the first quarter of 2004.
+first quarter of 2004.
 Conspicuous by its absence is any mention of a public consultation concerning content standards and the new program codes.

 The Communications Act requires (paragraphs 41 and 43 of schedule 18) that the existing ITC program codes remain in force for the transitional period between the vesting of Ofcom and the publication of any new program codes.
 The big question is